-Unit 18: Discrete Maths

-Unit 33: Applied Analytical Models.
+This unit links to the following related units: Unit 18: Discrete Maths Unit 33: Applied Analytical Models.

-Unit 16: Computing Research Project (Pearson Set)
+Unit 16:Computing Research Project (Pearson-set)Unit codeK/618/7425Unit typeCoreUnit level5Credit value30

-Unit code K/618/7425

 This unit is assessed through a Pearson-set assignment.
 Students will choose their own project based on a theme provided by Pearson (this will change annually).
 The project must be related to their specialist pathway of study (unless the student is studying the general computing pathway).
 This will enable students to explore and examine a relevant and current topical aspect of computing in the context of a business environment and their chosen specialist pathway.